Overview

 2015

 Study Abroad with the PVAMU College of Engineering in China during Summer 2015 included five PVAMU URM participants.
 The participants enhanced the University’s international presence and engagement through leadership, support, and development of activities and exchanges that create a deeper global awareness among students, faculty, staff, and other stakeholders.
 They performed research in the engineering fields.
 The 5 students participating in the experience were DeMarcus Pierre, Victoria Livingston, Victoria Cummins, Scott Rossel, and Kayla Robinson.
+The students ended the program in Fall 2015 with a Global Experience and Introduction to Research and Online Community to complete the research project conducted while in the Yucatan.
+Students presented their research project proposals at an ELCIR poster session.

 2018